viduz19/NexTask/README.md

 📌 NexTask – Flutter Task Management App
 📖 Overview

-NexTask is a modern, mobile-only task management application built using Flutter (Dart) and Firebase.
+NexTask is a mobile-only task management application built using Flutter (Dart).
-The app helps users organize daily tasks efficiently with a clean user interface, real-time updates, and secure authentication.

-NexTask is designed as an MVP-level productivity app, focusing on simplicity, usability, and scalability.
+This version is frontend-only, with all task data stored locally in memory.
+It demonstrates clean UI/UX design, smooth navigation, and local state management for task handling.

+The app is perfect for prototyping, portfolio projects, or internship demonstrations.

 🚀 Features
-🔐 Authentication

-User Sign Up

-User Login

-Secure Firebase Authentication

-User-specific task access

-📝 Task Management
+📝 Task Management (Local)

-Add new tasks with scheduled time
+Add new tasks with a title and scheduled time

 View all tasks in a single dashboard